 So, where does that leave us now?
 Well, let’s start by putting aside VDI and examining the entire enterprise IT environment.
 Most likely, this includes virtual workstations, physical workstations, and hosted applications.
 However, it’s unlikely that they all reside in just one place.
 The vast majority of enterprise organizations have expanded their IT environments beyond the on-premises datacenter into local private clouds, public clouds, edge datacenters.

-So, what about IT admins tasked with managing user access to all this heterogeneous infrastructure?
+What about IT admins tasked with managing user access to all this heterogeneous infrastructure?
 Now we arrive at the role of a connection broker.
 Let’s take a closer look –

 A connection broker is a software layer that sits on top (but not in the data path) of your entire IT environment to provide remote access to all of your resources.
 The connection broker acts as an intermediary between the user and the resource.
 Users can access their desktops and applications on-demand from any location with an internet connection.